Writing a Shell

 Dr. Robila reccomended that those who can’t figure this assignment out can allways attempt to buy code from zewrestler who was the only person in class who managed to implement this last semester.
 Hehe…

-1. Gravatar ZeWrestler UNITED STATES Says: Reply to this comment
+1. ZeWrestler UNITED STATES says:

 ?*stands up and takes a bow*